rear/rear/doc/user-guide/09-design-concepts.md

-// FIXME: Original design document needs a lot of rework

-= Design concepts
+# Design concepts

 Schlomo Schapiro, Gratien D'haese, Dag Wieers

-== The Workflow System
+## The Workflow System

 Relax-and-Recover is built as a modular framework.
-A call of +rear <command>+ will invoke the following general workflow:
+A call of `rear <command>` will invoke the following general workflow:

   1. *Configuration:* Collect system information to assemble a correct configuration (default, arch, OS, OS_ARCH, OS_VER, site, local).
-     See the output of +rear dump+ for an example.
+     See the output of `rear dump` for an example.
-     +

      Read config files for the combination of system attributes.
 Always read 'default.conf' first and 'site.conf', 'local.conf' last.